dromerdenker/dromerdenker.github.io/_posts/2020-07-23-13-ways-to-act-despite-bad-fortune.markdown

 ---
 layout: post
-title: "13 ways you can act despite bad fortune."
+title: "13 ways to act despite bad fortune."
 date: 2020-07-23 16:00:00 +0200
 description: How to deal with the corona crisis as a tiny cog in a big company.
 img: buoy.jpg